slcs-jsc/mptrac/docs/manual/index.md

 * MPTRAC features an MPI-OpenMP-OpenACC hybrid parallelization for efficient use on HPC and GPU systems.

-* MPTRAC is distributed open source under the GNU General Public License v3.0.
+* MPTRAC is distributed open source under the GNU GPL and available from the [MPTRAC GitHub repository](https://github.com/slcs-jsc/mptrac).

 ## Contact